 Where you're short on floor space, stacking appliances makes the use of the room's height and allows for useful floor level storage to be included in your utility room design instead.
 Remember — the dryer always needs to be on top of the washing machine, as the washing machine is a much heavier appliance.

-4. Use a Fold Down Drying Rack for Small Utility Rooms
+5. Use a Fold Down Drying Rack for Small Utility Rooms

 A drying rack is a useful bit of kit to include in your utility room, but in smaller schemes, those freestanding racks can be hard to store and take up valuable floor space.
 Integrating a fixed hanging rack into your scheme is a great idea for making the most of your space.

 Try a rack that hangs from the ceiling if you have high ceilings, as this can be lifted out of the way when your washing is hung on it, or try a wall mounted design as in this utility room by Burlanes (opens in new tab), which still allows the clothes hampers to be stored underneath when in use.

-5. Mirror Splashbacks can Help a Small Utility Room Feel Bigger
+10. Mirror Splashbacks can Help a Small Utility Room Feel Bigger

 Want to make a small utility room look bigger?
 Then why not opt for a mirrored splashback.
 Not only does this give the illusion of more space, it'll help bounce light around the room, ensuring your space feels bright.

-6. Rounded Worktops are a Great Idea for a Small Utility Room
+11. Rounded Worktops are a Great Idea for a Small Utility Room

 This smart trick is a small kitchen idea that also extends to utility rooms, based on the psychology of our minds.
 Our brains are hardwired to avoid sharp objects, which includes angular worktop corners.
 In a large space this is no problem, but in a small utility room, it can make the space feel awkward to traverse.